-Ericsson and du reach 16.7 Gbps download speed on 5G Standalone with 10 aggregated carriers
+Ericsson And Du Reach 16.7 Gbps Download Speed On 5G Standalone With 10 Aggregated Carriers

+Ericsson and du tested 10 carriers per sector on a live 5G network, achieving up to 16.7 Gbps aggregated downlink speed.
+Implementation is based on 5G standalone (SA) New Radio-Dual Connectivity (NR-DC) and carrier aggregation technologies.
+The trial opens the doors for differentiated Fixed Wireless Access experiences, and new opportunities for AR/VR and cloud gaming in the United Arab Emirates.

-(MENAFN- Weber Shandwick) Ericsson (NASDAQ: ERIC) and du, from Emirates Integrated Telecommunication Company (EITC), announced today a landmark achievement in the deployment of 5G Standalone (SA) in the United Arab Emirates, marking a significant step forward in the evolution of mobile networks in the region.
+Ericsson NASDAQ: ERIC and du, from Emirates Integrated Telecommunication Company (EITC), announced today a landmark achievement in the deployment of 5G Standalone (SA) in the United Arab Emirates, marking a significant step forward in the evolution of mobile networks in the region.

 In a trial on du's live network without relying on test nodes, Ericsson and du successfully deployed 10 carriers per sector, achieving an aggregated download speed of up to 16.7 gigabits per second (Gbps) .